 JavaScript Objects

-An object lets you group related data together using key-value pairs.
-Think of it like a contact card: a person has a name, an age, and a city, and you keep all of that info in one place.
+An object lets you group related data in one place using key-value pairs.
+Think of a product: it has a name, price, and category, and all of that can live inside one object.

 JavaScript Objects - key-value pairs, dot notation, bracket notation, and property modification